What We Are Doing to Promote Racial Justice

 - Competency-Based Hiring: We have adopted competency-based hiring, eliminating unnecessary qualifications (like college and graduate degrees) that filter out candidates who have acquired the needed competencies through other means.
 This is not new, but it is an important element of staff recruitment.

 - Asset-Based Framing: Our board Marketing Committee now regularly reviews our materials to ensure that they focus on the aspirations of the motivated job seekers we serve, rather than defining them by their challenges.
 At their November 2020 meeting, our Board of Directors adopted a revised mission statement: "To help motivated Contra Costa job seekers develop the skills and confidence to launch careers that lead to financial security."
 We have also updated the statements of our core belief and values.

-- Employer Toolkit: Although we are not experts, we will share our DEIB tools and our progress with our employer partners.
-We have added a non-discrimination paragraph to the Employer Agreement we use.
-We are available to make presentations to employers, including "Inclusive Hiring During a Pandemic," which we presented to the Antioch Chamber of Commerce in October 2020.
-(Click here for accompanying Toolkit.)
+- Inclusive Hiring for Employers: Although we are not experts, we are happy to share our DEIB tools with our employer partners and the community.
+We are available to make presentations to employers, including "Inclusive Hiring Practices."
+The accompanying toolkit includes our best practices.

 - Advocacy and Lobbying Policy: Although we are primarily a direct services organization, we recognize that legislative and administrative policies directly impact the lives of our job seekers, staff members, and board members.
 In September, 2020, we adopted the promotion of racial justice as one of our broader advocacy objectives in our official lobbying policy.